 Knowledge dissemination is integrated into the research design throughout Phases I - III.
 Consultation with FNIM cancer care stakeholders in Phase I will inform a research process that is accessible and relevant to knowledge users.
 Phase II involves a dialogic and participatory research process (i.e., returning to participants multiple times and using photos as both data and data elicitation tool); the production of knowledge will be driven by participants' perspectives as well as an overarching ethic of engagement across different stakeholder groups (i.e., health care professionals, health administrators, and FNIM community leaders).
-Phase III is scheduled to deliver a tangible product to both participants and consultants, a report informed by a variety of stakeholder perspectives, insights, and concerns.
+Phase III is scheduled to deliver a tangible product to both participants and concerns.
 Beyond this community-based focus to dissemination, traditional outlets will also be targeted with at least 2 research publications and 2 conference presentations.